Syria and weapons of mass destruction: Open nuclear programs

 Syria has attempted to purchase small research type nuclear reactors from China, Russia, Argentina, or other countries.
 Despite these attempted purchases being openly disclosed and IAEA monitored, international pressure led to all these purchases being cancelled.
 Syria had open and IAEA monitored nuclear research programs including a Chinese made non-reactor miniature neutron source.

+Syria concluded a $100 million deal with Argentina in 1990 to purchase a 10 MW nuclear reactor, but the purchase was canceled due to pressure from the United States and Israel.
+Syria had a similar agreement with India for a 5 MW nuclear reactor, although this agreement was also cancelled under American pressure.
+There was also an agreement with Russia for a 25 MW nuclear reactor in 1998, though it was cancelled under similar pressure.
+In addition, a Russian-Syrian agreement to build a 25 MW nuclear reactor was published on the Russian Foreign Ministry website in January 2003, but the Russian Foreign Ministry officially denied there was such a discussion.

 On 26 November 2008 IAEA Board of Governors approved technical aid for Syria despite Western allegations that Syria had a secret atomic program that could eventually be used to make weapons.
 China, Russia and developing nations criticized Western "political interference" that they said undermined IAEA's program to foster civilian atomic energy development.
 The top U.N. nuclear official also strongly rebuked Western powers for trying to deny the request, saying this should not be done without evidence and merely on the existence of an investigation.

 Alleged nuclear reactor

 Bombing of alleged reactor

 On 6 September 2007, Israel bombed an officially unidentified site in Syria which it believed had been a nuclear reactor under construction, in an operation called Operation Outside the Box.
 It was further claimed that the nuclear reactor was not yet operational and no nuclear material had been introduced into it.
 Top U.S. intelligence officials claimed that the site was meant for weapons development.

 Western press reports asserted that the Israeli air strike followed a shipment delivery to Syria by a North Korean freighter, and that North Korea was suspected to be supplying a reactor to Syria for a nuclear weapons program.
 On 24 October 2007 the Institute for Science and International Security released a report which identified a site in eastern Syria's Deir ez-Zor Governorate province as the suspected reactor.
 The report speculated about similarities between the Syrian building and North Korea's Yongbyon Nuclear Scientific Research Center, but said that it was too early to make a definitive comparison.
 On 25 October 2007, Western media said the main building and any debris from it following the air strike had been completely dismantled and removed by the Syrians.